 We offer an initial healthcheck service for customers who haven’t had a regular service.

 Flue Gas Emissions Analysers

-If your permit dictates that your site requires an accredited analyser, a1-cbiss have a range of MCERTS accredited CEM analysers that guarantee to perform within certified ranges as specified in EN 15267-3.
+If your permit dictates that your site requires an accredited analyser, a1-cbiss have a range of MCERTS accredited Continuous Emissions Monitoring analysers that guarantee to perform within certified ranges as specified in EN 15267-3.

 The process conditions require gas analysers to use the most reliable technology to detect pollutants. a1-cbiss can provide FTIR, NDIR GFC, FID, CLD and TDL as the most accurate technologies which gives you the confidence that the system will perform over time.